allenai/natural-instructions/tasks/README.md

 `task1505_root09_semantic_relation_classification` | Given a pair of words, deduce the type of relationship between them | Classification
 `task1506_celebrity_minimal_dob_span` | Find the date of birth of a celebrity given a sentence bio | Answer Generation `task1507_boolean_temporal_reasoning` | Given a statement about date and time values, deduce whether it is true or false | Classification
+`task1514_flores_translation_entone` | Translate from English to Nepali | Translation
+`task1515_imppres_longtextgeneration` | Given a premise, generate hypothesis | Text Generation `task1516_imppres_naturallanguageinference` | Classify a given premise and hypothesis pair | Classification `task1517_limit_classfication` | Classifying sentence based on the condition that it contains a motion of a physical entity or not.| Classfication
+`task1518_limit_answer_generation` | Identifying the entities in a sentence where these entities take part in a physical motion. | Question Answering
+`task1519_qa_srl_question_generation` | Using given sentence and a verb,generating questions which can be answered from the sentence. | Question Generation
+`task1520_qa_srl_answer_generation` | Generating answers to the questions based on the given sentence| Question Answering `task1529_scitail1.1_classification` | Determining if there is entailment between Hypothesis and Premise | Classification `task1530_scitail1.1_sentence_generation` | Generating a Premise that entails the Hypothesis | Text Generation `task1531_daily_dialog_type_classification` | Classifying the input sentence into one of the 5 classes : unknown, commissive, question, information, directive| Classification
+`task1532_daily_dialog_emotion_classification` | Classify the conversation sentences of input passage into the following emotions: anger, disgust, fear, happiness, sadness, No emotion | Classification
+`task1533_daily_dialog_formal_classification` | Classify the conversation sentences of input passage into the following outputs: formal and informal | Classification
+`task1534_daily_dialog_question_classification` | Classify the conversation sentences of the input passage if the first sentence starts with a question | Classification
+`task1535_daily_dialog_uniqueness_classification` | Classify the conversation sentences of the input passage if they convey more than 2 unique emotions  | Classification
+`task1536_daily_dialog_happiness_classification` | Classify the conversation sentences of the input passage if they convey only happiness emotion or not.| Classification
+`task1537_tamil_offenseval_dravidian_classification` | Given a statement in Tamil, classify whether it is offensive or not | Classification
+`task1538_malayalam_offenseval_dravidian_classification` | Given a statement in Malayalam, classify whether it is offensive or not | Classification
+`task1539_kannada_offenseval_dravidian_classification` | Given a statement in Kannada, classify whether it is offensive or not | Classification
-`task1542_every_ith_element_from_starting` | Given a list return every ith element of the list starting from the 1st element | Answer Generation
+`task1540_parsed_pdfs_summarization` | Given a text, generate a title for it | Summarization `task1541_agnews_classification` | Given a short article, classify the article based on its category | Classification `task1542_every_ith_element_from_starting` | Given a list return every ith element of the list starting from the 1st element | Answer Generation
+'task1543_conll2002_parts_of_speech_tagging_answer_generation' | Given a question in Dutch language, write the part-of-speech tag for each word in the question | Answer Generation
+'task1544_conll2002_named_entity_recognition_answer_generation' | Given a question in Dutch language, write the named entities from the question if present | Answer Generation
+'task1545_conll2002_person_name_extraction_answer_generation' | Given a question in Dutch language, write the named entities from the question if present | Answer Generation
+'task1546_conll2002_location_name_extraction_answer_generation' | Given a question in Dutch language, write the location names from the question if present | Answer Generation